shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Her stomach growled.

 “Oh!
 You must be hungry!
 Come!
 I’ve caught some fish! …Your Majesty.”
-He walked off along the bank and then disappeared.
+He walked off along the bank and then suddenly disappeared.

 Ersatzica knelt there, bewildered.